radiodan-archive/project/applications/archers_avoider/archers_avoider.markdown

 I spent a bit of time making it wireless – documented (on my blog here)[http://planb.nicecupoftea.org/2013/04/16/archers-avoider/] but the idea that's got me more interested is – what would it take so that anyone could make a customised radio like this?
 And that's the idea that we are exploring at the moment.

 Working with members of Bristol Hackspace and others, we're currently creating various applications of Radiodan – for example a time-travel radio that lets you go back to the previous day, a radio that speaks the name of the programme currently playing, or 'telly on the radio' that plays still images synced with an audio version of a TV programme.
 Using those prototypes, and working in the open with whoever is interested, we think we'll get a good idea of a simple kit and API that anyone with some html / javascript programming experience can use to make their own 'Wrong Radio'.

+The Archers Avoider itself needs more thinking about what would replace it (and how long for - does it need access to the scahedule?).

 ![Hackday prototype prototype](images/wrong_wradio.jpg)